Enhanced Auslander-Reiten duality and Morita theorem for singularity categories: Enhanced Auslander-Reiten duality for singularity categories

-Thus $\C$ is naturally a $G$-graded dg category, and its degree $0$ part is $\C_0=\C_\ac(\proj^G\!A)_\dg$, the canonical dg enhancement of the graded singularity category $\D_\sg^G(A)$.
-Also $\C$ is equivalent to the (ungraded) dg singularity category $\C_\ac(\proj A)_\dg$ as an ungraded dg category.
-These remarks show that there is a commutative diagram
+Thus $\C$ is naturally a $G$-graded dg category, and its degree $0$ part is $\C_0=\sg_\dg^G\!A$, the canonical dg enhancement of the graded singularity category $\sg^G\!A$.
+Also $\C$, as an ungraded dg category, is equivalent to the full dg subcategory of the (ungraded) dg singularity category $\sg_\dg^G\!A$ formed by gradable objects.
+Thus $\per\C$ is equivalent to the thick subcategory of $\sg A$ generated by gradable objects.

+This discussion certainly lifts to the dg level and is summarized in the following commutative diagram in $\Hmo$.